Spring Grove, London

 Spring Grove is the north-western district of the town of Isleworth within the Borough of Hounslow in London, England.
 In general terms it lies east of the district of Lampton; north of the district of Woodlands; west of the Barnes-to-Feltham railway loop line; and south of the district of Osterley.
 Spring water that rose in the area in the eighteenth century was employed for agricultural and horticultural purposes.

+The area is centred around Spring Grove House, the former home of botanist and explorer Sir Joseph Banks, which is now part of West Thames College.
+In the 1850s-1860s the vision for the area was of a grand Victorian suburb with Italian-style villas designed by John Taylor.
+Other architectural features include a former college by John Norton & P. E. Massey, and a variety of Arts and Crafts semi-detached houses.
+Isleworth Crown Court is situated in the Spring Grove area, in a building that was previously a hostel for paraplegics, which was extended in the 1990s.

 The prime purpose of Spring Grove in recent centuries appears to have been the gradual provision of residential areas for middle-class communities.
 Georgian residences appeared first, with large plots of land.
 With the railway service (Isleworth railway station was formerly called 'Spring Grove & Isleworth') came substantial Victorian property development.
 During the twentieth century further residential development occurred, and with the turn of the twenty-first century, some of the large villas gave way to modern development of various forms.

 The district has over the course of a century or so also embraced a number of large educational establishments, including Brunel University London and West Thames College.

+Politics

+Spring Grove is part of the Brentford and Isleworth constituency for elections to the House of Commons of the United Kingdom.

+Spring Grove is part of the Osterley and Spring Grove ward for elections to Hounslow London Borough Council.